emvicy/documentation/routing.md

 - request method here is `GET`
 - path is `/foo/`
 - targetController: leads to => Module `Foo` (module), Controller `Index` (c), Method `index` (m) => (which is Class::method `\Foo\Controller\Index::index`)

 **controller::method notation**
+-->

-You can also name the target controller and method info by its class and method names itself.
+You name the target controller and method info by its class and method names itself.
 ⚠ Requirement: It has to be a MVC Controller.

 ~~~php